-On December 28, 2012, our board of directors formed two standing committees: audit and compensation.
+Our board of directors has formed two standing committees: audit and compensation.
 Actions taken by our committees are reported to the full board.
 Each of our committees has a charter and each charter is posted on our website.

 Audit Committee Compensation Committee

 Richard I. Steinhart Dr. David Nicholson

-Dr. Sergio Traversa Sandesh Seth
+Dr. David Nicholson Sandesh Seth

-Dr. David Nicholson Richard I. Steinhart
+Richard I. Steinhart